Advice > Software engineering

 • "Given a string s, find the longest palindromic substring in s.
 You may assume that the maximum length of s is 1000."
 (Solution)

 • "Given a paragraph and a list of banned words, return the most frequent word that is not in the list of banned words.
-It is guaranteed there is at least one word that isn't banned, and that the answer is unique.
-Words in the list of banned words are given in lowercase, and free of punctuation.
+It is guaranteed there’s at least one word that isn't banned, and that the answer is unique.
+Words in the list of banned words are given in lowercase and free of punctuation.
 Words in the paragraph are not case-sensitive.
 The answer is in lowercase."
 (Solution)

 • "Merge two sorted linked lists and return it as a new sorted list.
 The new list should be made by splicing together the nodes of the first two lists."
 (Solution)

-• "You are given an array of k linked-lists lists, each linked-list is sorted in ascending order.
+• "You are given an array of k linked-lists, each linked-list is sorted in ascending order.
 Merge all the linked-lists into one sorted linked-list and return it."
 (Solution)

 • "A linked list is given such that each node contains an additional random pointer which could point to any node in the list or null.
 Return a deep copy of the list."
 (Solution)